pretix/pretix/doc/api/resources/orders.rst

    :statuscode 200: no error
    :statuscode 400: The order cannot be marked as denied since the current order status does not allow it.
    :statuscode 401: Authentication failure
-   :statuscode 403: The requested organizer/event does not exist **or** you have no permission to view this resource.
+   :statuscode 403: The requested organizer/event does not exist **or** you have no permission to update this resource.
    :statuscode 404: The requested order does not exist.

 Generating invoices